 Practical Examples:

-- Managing Inventory Quantities: If you need to order products in batches of 5, you might want to ensure that you always round up your order quantities, so you have enough inventory.
-By using the CEILING function, you can calculate order quantities efficiently.
+- Managing Inventory Quantities: If you need to produce orders in batches of 5, you can use the CEILING function to round up the quantity so that there is enough inventory.

-To round down to the nearest multiple of 5 in B2 for the value in A2, use:
+To round down to the nearest multiple of 5, use the formula

-To round down to the nearest multiple of 50, adjust the formula’s significance parameter:
+To round down to the nearest multiple of 50, use the formula

 Practical Examples:

-For rounding to the nearest 50, the formula will be:
+To round a number to the nearest 50, use the formula

 Applying advanced techniques for rounding in Excel allows you to handle more complex situations where you may face multiple constraints.
 These might include scenarios where you have to round numbers within a certain range, adhere to specific business rules, or when numbers must be rounded differently based on their size or other criteria.